• Skip to primary navigation

 Hold again….

 Just like that…I mean an hour later, the supervisor came back on the line, completed the reservation, and ticketed me!
-The itinerary did not change, nor did the number of miles or the amount in taxes and fees.

 What does this mean for you?

-You can get incredible value from your miles and points when you take advantage of any stopovers and open jaws allowed by your airline.
 Whether you add another city to your vacation or add a one-way to the beginning or end, there are interesting opportunities to consider and value to maximize.

-If the airline agent on the phone is knowledgeable, do everything possible to get your itinerary booked with that person.
+Also, if the airline agent on the phone is knowledgeable, do everything possible to get your itinerary booked with that person.
 This is especially true if your itinerary takes advantage of stopovers, open jaws, or tricky multi-city bookings.

-Even though United’s rules have changed since this booking, this guide of the best ways to use your United miles can help! 🙂
+Even though United’s rules have changed since this booking, this guide of the best ways to use your United miles can help!

 Have you used United’s stopover and open-jaw rules to maximize your award bookings?